clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Ingredients

-L-citrulline malate, hydroxypropyl methylcellulose (capsule shell), anti-caking agent: silica.
+L-citrulline malate, hydroxypropyl methylcellulose (capsule shell), anti-caking agent silicon dioxide.

-Recommended use: Take 5 capsules daily, whole, either all at once or in divided doses, with plenty of water.
+Recommended use: Take 5 capsules daily, unchewed, either together or in several servings with plenty of liquid.

-Notes: Do not exceed the recommended daily dose.
+Notes: Do not exceed the stated recommended daily dose.
 Keep out of reach of small children.
-This product is not a substitute for a balanced and varied diet and a healthy lifestyle.
-Store in a cool, dry, and dark place.
+This product is not a substitute for a balanced and varied diet or a healthy lifestyle.
+Store in a cool, dry and dark place.

-Edubily attaches great importance to developing and manufacturing products on a scientifically sound basis.
-Its products are manufactured by experienced partners in Germany and Austria, who are regularly inspected without prior notice and are certified according to IFS Food and HACCP.
-Edubily thus meets strict hygiene and safety requirements.
-In addition, all products are checked again in independent laboratories for factors such as heavy metals, nutrient content, and possible contaminants.
-Edubily's goal is not simply to offer any old dietary supplements, but to provide safe and effective products that promote health and well-being through well-thought-out formulas and continuous development.
-This means that fitness athletes and health-conscious individuals can be sure that they are getting a high-quality and responsibly designed product.
+Edubily places great importance on developing and manufacturing products based on a scientifically sound foundation.
+Its production takes place at experienced partners in Germany and Austria, which are regularly inspected without prior notice and certified according to IFS Food and HACCP.
+This means Edubily meets strict hygiene and safety requirements.
+In addition, all products are tested again in independent laboratories for factors such as heavy metals, nutrient levels and possible contaminants.
+Edubily's aim is not simply to offer just any dietary supplements, but safe and effective ones that benefit health and well-being through well-thought-out formulations and continuous development.
+This lets fitness athletes and health-conscious people be confident they are getting a high-quality, responsibly designed product.